benbowes/vandux/README.md

 # redux-style-store-vanilla-js

-# WIP
+### WIP

-An ES6 Pub/Sub pattern with a State Machine pattern combined with Reducers for that terrible time when you have to have a server render, want your Redux but need to add interactivity to existing DOM like its jQuery time, and you foolishly say sure thing - just let me pull out my Webpack's, my ES6's, and my design patterns :P
+An ES6 Pub/Sub pattern with a State Machine pattern combined with Reducers for that terrible time when you have to deal with server rendered DOM, want your Redux, but need to add interactivity like its jQuery time (cause SEO), so here I am, pulling out my Webpack's, my ES6's, and some well established design patterns.